pearcej/cpp4python/_sources/Turtles/turtle_and_turtlescreen.rst

 Many of these methods are used alongside one-another to create different images.
 All of the :code:`speed` settings you may be familiar with from Python are also available in CTurtle.
 All speeds are measured on a range of 1 to 10, the latter being the fastest and the former being the slowest.
-The exception is the fastest speed, :code:`TS_FASTEST`, which is set to 0.
+The exception is the fastest speed, :code:`TS_FASTEST`, which is set to 0 just as it is for Python's equivalent :code:`"fastest"`.
+The :code:`TS` prefix represents "Turtle Speed".

 ============= ============== ==========
  Python Name   CTurtle Name    Speed